heysanil/happiness/README.md

 pnpm install
 ```

-Copy `.env.example` to `.env.local` and set all of the required environmental variables.
-Optionally, update non-environmental variables in `happiness.config.ts` and replace icons/logos in `public`.
+Copy `.env.example` to `.env.local` and set the required environmental variables.
+As of now, you'll need to sign up for Stripe (for payment processing).
+If you want Happiness to fire webhooks, you can optionally add a Zeplo queue for more reliable and asynchronous queueing.

+You can also directly modify the configuration in `happiness.config.ts` and replace icons/logos in `public`.

 Push the database schema to your database: